bitsacm/bluff/README.md

 - #### Step 1 (7 days)
   - Define a user model
   - Implement Google oauth2.0 logins
+  - Setup a Mongo Atlas cloud database.
+Add the the database url as an environment variable in your heroku deployment. https://devcenter.heroku.com/articles/config-vars
   - set and read authentication token in the form of a cookie.
 - #### Step 2 (9 days)
   - Create utils folder which would store information of active users in array containing their usernames and roomnames.